MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-disk-encryption-profile-settings.md

   If the drive was encrypted before this policy applied, no extra action is taken.
 If the encryption method and options match that of this policy, configuration should return success.
 If an in-place BitLocker configuration option doesn't match this policy, configuration will likely return an error.

   To apply this policy to a disk already encrypted, decrypt the drive and reapply the MDM policy.
-Windows default is to not require BitLocker drive encryption, however on Azure AD Join and Microsoft Account (MSA) registration/login automatic encryption may apply enabling BitLocker at XTS-AES 128-bit encryption.
+Windows default is to not require BitLocker drive encryption.
+However, on Azure AD Join and Microsoft Account (MSA) registration/login automatic encryption can apply enabling BitLocker at XTS-AES 128-bit encryption.

   - **Not configured** (*default*) - No BitLocker enforcement takes place.
   - **Yes** - Enforce use of BitLocker.